mido/mido/docs/about_midi.rst

 and other electronic music equipment.

-It was developed in 1981 by Dave Smith and Chet Wood of Sequential Circuits with the assistance of Ikutaro Kakehashi of Roland.
+It was developed in 1981 by Dave Smith and Chet Wood of Sequential Systems.
 MIDI was quickly embraced by all the major synth manufacturers and led to developments such as microcomputer sequencers, and with them the electronic home studio.
 Although many attempts have been made to replace it, it is still the industry standard.

 MIDI was designed for the 8-bit micro controllers found in synthesizers at the beginning of the 80's.
 As such, it is a very minimal